AdobeDocs/workfront.en/help/manage-work/tasks/taskdurtn/update-planned-hours-duration-for-simple-duration-task.md

 # Update the Planned Hours and Duration of a task with a Simple Duration Type

-By default, `Adobe Workfront` calculates the Duration of a task with a Simple Duration Type based on the amount of Planned Hours.
-However, you can also manually edit the amount of Planned Hours and the Duration of a Simple Duration task in certain areas of `Workfront`.
+By default, Adobe Workfront calculates the&nbsp;Duration of a task with a Simple Duration Type based on the amount of Planned Hours.
+However, you can also manually edit the amount of Planned Hours and the Duration of a Simple Duration task in certain areas of Workfront.

 You can either edit Planned Hours and Duration of a task with a Simple Duration Type inline or at the task level in the Assignments area.